 - Deployment Plan: The deployment plan that is generated is very specific to the BOM.xml and ODIBOM.xml which are given as input.
 The services which are specified in BOM.xml can be deployed and configured by using this deployment plan.
 The artifacts list provided in the ODIBOM.xml is processed and imported into the ODI with the deployment plan.
 Deployment Plan Generator generates a combined deployment plan if both the BOM and ODIBOM are provided.
 This deployment plan is executed by feeding it to AID. - Undeployment Plan: The undeployment plan is generated at the same location as the deployment plan.
-The naming convention for the undeployment plan is that are deployed and the Configurations done as part of Deployment Plan.
+The naming convention for the undeployment plan is <projectCode>UndeployDP.xml.
+This contains undeploy tasks for all the services that are deployed and the Configurations done as part of Deployment Plan.
 There is no undeployment plan for ODI artifacts.
 The undeployment plan is also executed using the AID. - Harvester Settings File: A Deployment Plan Generator utility generates a HarvesterSettings.xml file for harvesting the deployed services to OER.
 The list of services to be harvested are taken from the BOM.xml.

-8.4 Generating Conditional Deployment Plans
+6.4 Generating Conditional Deployment Plans